refaktor/rye/README.md

 If you are interested in "fontend" / desktop technologies check out separate project that works on extending Rye lanuage with GUI, Game engine and a Webview.
 It integrates these cool Go libraries:

-  * Fyne - Cross platform Material design inspired GUI framework (desktop and mobile)
+  * Fyne - Cross platform Material design inspired GUI framework ⭐
-  * Ebitengine - 2d game engine (desktop, mobile and web)
+  * Ebitengine - 2d game engine
   * Webview - Webview GUI

 **[Visit Rye-front repo](https://github.com/refaktor/rye-front)**